maikka39/codeit/README.md

-# codeit
+# codeguage
-My "Code It!" website.
+Our "Codeguage!" website.

-I'll edit this later :)
+We'll edit this later :)